-Fishmeal mostly comes from unwanted fish caught in ocean nets (known as bycatch), small pelagic fish species, and unused fish parts in food processing.
+This $8-10B market mostly comes from fish caught in ocean nets.
+These normally consist of small pelagic fish species crucial to a healthy food chain, and unused fish parts in food processing.
 The scale of this industry is massive and seriously damaging to the environment despite fishery management quotas and government regulation.

 Poor management, environmental degradation, and overfishing are leading to higher costs and a decreasing supply whilst trying to meet a skyrocketing demand.

 SOY Many PROBLEMS (and more)